typesafehub/sbt-conductr/README.md

 -----------------------|------------
-conduct info           | Gain infomation on the cluster conduct load           | Loads a bundle and an optional configuration to the ConductR conduct start          | Starts a bundle given a bundle id with an optional absolute scale value conduct stop           | Stops all executions of a bundle given a bundle id conduct unload         | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere)
+conduct info           | Gain infomation on the cluster conduct load           | Loads a bundle and an optional configuration to the ConductR conduct run            | Runs a bundle given a bundle id with an optional absolute scale value conduct stop           | Stops all executions of a bundle given a bundle id conduct unload         | Unloads a bundle entirely (requires that the bundle has stopped executing everywhere)